-This datapoint gauges the percentage of long-term care patients who are given antianxiety drugs.
-These drugs are typically given to residents suffering from anxiety and depression.
+This indicates the percentage of patients prescribed antianxiety drugs.
+Antianxiety medications are administered to residents experiencing anxiety or depression.

 Managing Depression Among Residents

-This is the percent of patients showing symptoms of depression.
-Higher levels of depression could indicate lower quality care.
+This is the percentage of patients who are exhibiting symptoms of depression.
+Increased levels of depression may be a sign a less hospitable environment.

 Appropriate Vaccine Usage

-This datapoint is a measure of the percent of long-term stay patients who have received the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for nursing home patients, making these vaccines vital to patient care.
+This datapoint is a measure of the percentage of long-term stay residents who were administered the flu and pneumonia vaccines.
+Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines critical to patient health.

 Residents Maintain Autonomy

-This is a measure of the percent of long-term care patients who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and taking a bath.
+This datapoint measures the percent of long-term residents who needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and bathing.